cyclr/docs/pages/installing-templates-api/cycle-activation.md

     200 OK
 ```

-The Cycle will then run at StartTime and run every Interval (seconds), unless RunOnce is true, in which case the Cycle will run one time at StartTime (or after StartTime if triggered by a webhook).
+The Cycle will then run at StartTime and run every Interval, unless RunOnce is true, in which case the Cycle will run one time at StartTime (or after StartTime if triggered by a webhook).